JYP USA vows all necessary action after VCHA member KG’s abrupt departure

 JYP USA added it will take all necessary measures to ensure that neither the other members of VCHA nor JYP USA suffer further harm.

-The company revealed that KG left the group’s residence in May and initiated discussions through her legal representatives.
+The company revealed that the 17-year-old singer left the group’s residence in May and initiated discussions through her legal representatives.
 The company temporarily suspended VCHA’s planned activities to engage in extensive discussions with KG’s lawyers in hopes of resolving the issue.
 JYP USA claimed no further responses have been made by KG’s lawyers recently.

+KG promptly responded on social media Monday, expressing disappointment in JYP USA’s lack of accountability.
+She stated that both she and her legal team are fully prepared with photographic and physical evidence to substantiate her claims.

 On Sunday, KG publicly announced the termination of her exclusive contract with JYP USA and her departure from VCHA, citing alleged abuse and mistreatment by certain staff members.

 “I’m not in support of the working and living conditions that led a member to attempt suicide.
-Nor do I support an environment that encourages eating disorders and has caused members to self-harm,” KG said on her social media.
+Nor do I support an environment that encourages eating disorders and has caused members to self-harm,” KG said on her social media Sunday

 She added that her decision to leave was made in May and she is still waiting to be officially released from her contract.